 The sheets wrinkle easily.
-If you don’t like wrinkles you may need to be willing to do some ironing or be available to put the sheets on your bed immediately after drying.
+If people don’t like wrinkles they may need to be willing to do some ironing or be available to put the sheets on their bed immediately after drying.

-I don’t think you will find the same “crisp” feeling you would with percale cotton sheets.
-My husband said the sheets were comfortable because they felt like they’d been worn in already.
+People will not find the same “crisp” feeling they would normally get with percale cotton sheets.
+The sheets were generally comfortable because they felt like they’d been worn in already.

 The sheets do feel much softer after they are washed and dried for the first time.

-These sheets are generally soft and breathable and I thought they fit my bed wonderfully.
-I did not have a hard time sleeping in them.
+These sheets are generally soft and breathable and fit the bed wonderfully.
+In addition, sleeping on them was an overall pleasant experience.

-They were heavier than I thought they would be and also wrinkled very easily.
-I think the idea of needing to iron these sheets could be a dealbreaker for some.
+They were heavier than anticipated and also wrinkled very easily.
+The idea of needing to iron these sheets could be a dealbreaker for some consumers.

-The biggest issue for me is the fabric quality.
+The biggest issue is the fabric quality.
 The sheets are made with rayon from bamboo and the chemical process in which these fibers are produced is not environmentally friendly.

 More importantly, the Federal Trade Commission warns customers that when bamboo is processed into rayon, “no trace of the original plant is left.”

 This makes me skeptical about whether or not the sheets are actually antibacterial, antifungal or deodorizing.
-If these qualities are as important to you as they are to me, it is worth making sure you know how your sheet fibers are manufactured before purchasing.
+If these qualities are as important to someone, it is worth making sure they know how their sheet fibers are manufactured before purchasing.